oroinc/documentation/user_doc/back_office/web_services_api.rst

 An *idempotent* HTTP method is an HTTP method that can be called many times without different outcomes.
 It would not matter if the method is called only once, or ten times over.
 The result should be the same.
-For more details, please see `RFC 7231: Common Method Properties <https://tools.ietf.org/html/rfc7231#section-4.2>`__.
+For more details, please see |RFC 7231: Common Method Properties|.

 Below is a table summarizing HTTP methods by its idempotency and safety: